Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Introduction

 As a result, subjective human evaluation remains the most reliable method for assessing audio editing quality.
-Current subjective evaluation protocols typically consider three aspects: overall audio \textbf{Quality}\citep{zhang2024musicmagus, jia2025audioeditor}, \textbf{Relevance} to the editing intent\citep{paissan2023audio, xu2024prompt, zhang2024musicmagus, manor2024zero, jia2025audioeditor, liu2024medic}, and \textbf{Faithfulness} to the original (unedited) content\citep{paissan2023audio, xu2024prompt, zhang2024musicmagus, manor2024zero, jia2025audioeditor, liu2024medic}.
+Current subjective evaluation protocols typically consider three aspects: overall audio \textbf{Quality}~\cite{zhang2024musicmagus,jia2025audioeditor}, \textbf{Relevance} to the editing intent~\cite{paissan2023audio,xu2024prompt,zhang2024musicmagus,manor2024zero,jia2025audioeditor,liu2024medic}, and \textbf{Faithfulness} to the original (unedited) content~\cite{paissan2023audio,xu2024prompt,zhang2024musicmagus,manor2024zero,jia2025audioeditor,liu2024medic}.
 These criteria provide an intuitive and comprehensive assessment of audio editing performance.
-Nevertheless, compared to pure generation tasks such as Text-to-Audio (TTA), Text-to-Speech (TTS), or Text-to-Music (TTM), audio editing is inherently more complex, requiring deeper understanding and recognition of nuanced content.
+Nevertheless, compared to pure generation tasks such as TTA, Text-to-Speech (TTS), or Text-to-Music (TTM), audio editing is inherently more complex, requiring deeper understanding and recognition of nuanced paired contents.
 This results in increased costs for annotator training, longer evaluation durations, and greater human labor requirements in practice.
-In light of these challenges, developing automatic evaluation methods and building a dedicated evaluation system for audio editing is both meaningful and valuable for advancing research in this field.
+To these challenges, developing automatic Mean Opinion Score (MOS) prediction methods and frameworks for audio editing is extremely important and meaningful for advancing research in this field.

-In this paper, we aim to bridge the evaluation gap in audio editing by introducing AuditEval, a scalable automatic MOS-style assessment framework, and subsequently leveraging it to build a high-quality pseudo-parallel dataset.
+In this paper, we aim to bridge the data and evaluation gaps in audio editing by introducing AuditEval, a scalable automatic MOS-style assessment framework, and subsequently leveraging it to help mining high-quality pseudo-parallel audio editing data.
 Our contributions are threefold:

+\begin{itemize} \item \textbf{Evaluation Dataset Construction}.
+We construct AuditScore, the first comprehensive dataset for subjective audio editing evaluation, consisting of over 6,300 edited pairs from 7+ representative frameworks and 23+ system variants.
+Each sample is annotated by professional raters from three key aspects: Quality, Relevance, and Faithfulness.

+\item \textbf{Automatic MOS-style Evaluation}.
+Based on AuditScore, we design and systematically study two paradigms for automatic MOS-style assessment in audio editing: a Self-Supervised Learning (SSL)-based evaluator (\textbf{\textit{AuditEval-ssl}}) and a Large Language Model (LLM)-based evaluator (\textbf{\textit{AuditEval-llm}}).
+We aim to provide scalable and cost-effective alternatives to expensive human evaluation.